maurizioorani/QuizMasterPro/README.md

 7. Interactive quiz presentation and scoring.
 8. **Quiz Reporting & Storage**: After quiz completion, user answers are analyzed, insights are generated by an LLM, and all quiz data (session, answers, report) is saved to the local SQLite database.

-### Privacy Design
+### Hybrid Model Design
-- All processing occurs locally on your machine
+- Document processing requires OpenAI API access for reliable embedding
-- No data is sent to external services
+- Quiz generation can use either OpenAI models or local Ollama models
-- Documents and questions remain private
+- Document storage uses local ChromaDB for persistent access
-- Ollama models run offline
+- Quiz reports and user data stored in local SQLite database

 ## 📋 Requirements Compliance